Changes (King Gizzard & the Lizard Wizard album): Critical reception

 In the review for AllMusic, Tim Sendra described that albums as being, "weird and familiar at once, like exploring the moon from the safety of your own couch." and claimed that, "King Gizzard are never less than compelling, and even when their concepts are modest, they deliver a final product that's psychedelic pop/rock/funk/soul/prog/what have you at its very best."
-Concluding the review for Far Out Magazine, Aimee Ferrier compared it the band's previous work; "Changes is no Nonagon Infinity, Infest the Rats' Nest or Flying Microtonal Banana, but these incredible albums naturally take some beating.
-The band’s 23rd effort feels concise and lovingly made, delivering some of the band’s most tender and mature moments yet."
 Louder Than War's Wayne Carey also drew comparisons to other releases in the band's oeuvre, claiming that, "King Gizz continue to surprise with each release.
 Three albums in a month including Ice, Death, Planets, Lungs, Mushrooms and Lava, Laminated Denim and now Changes.
 I could only review one and I think this album speaks for them all.
-An absolute treasure on the music scene and not a bad release yet as far as I’m concerned.
+An absolute treasure on the music scene and not a bad release yet as far as I'm concerned.
 A stunning collection of work that continues to surprise."

 Reviewing the album for Uncut, Maclay Heriot stated that, "Changes underscores its makers' commitment to evolution".